-The term house hacking may sound scammy, but it’s actually totally legitimate and is used by both new and experienced investors as a way to build wealth.
+House hacking may sound scammy, but it is a growing trend used by new and experienced investors to build wealth.
 Is house hacking worth it?
-For many investors, the house hacking strategy is a relatively easy way to get into real estate.
-Low-cost financing, reducing or eliminating your cost of living and positioning yourself to take on more advanced real estate investments are just a few of the reasons house hacking can be an excellent strategy–especially for beginners.
+It’s a relatively easy way for many investors to get into real estate to create passive wealth and grow their door count.
+It’s also an excellent strategy for beginners, as low-cost financing reduces or eliminates your cost of living and positions you to take on more advanced real estate investments.

 What is House Hacking?

-House hacking is where you buy a single-family or multi-family property as a primary residence, live in one of the units and rent out the others.
+House hacking is when you buy a single-family or multi-family property as a primary residence, live in one of the units, and rent out the others.
 The goal of this investment strategy is to live for free, using the rental income generated from your tenant(s) to cover the entire mortgage.

 House Hacking properties could include a duplex, triplex or fourplex.
 It’s also possible to House Hack with extra rentable space, like a guest house or basement apartment.

-When you move out, you can hold onto the property and continue getting rental income every month.
+When you move out, you can hold onto the property and continue getting monthly rental income.

 In college, I had a friend who bought a single-family home and rented out the extra rooms to friends or other students.
-He essentially lived for free, while his tenants covered the mortgage.
+He essentially lived for free while his tenants covered the mortgage.
 For single people, this is a great way to reduce your cost of living and build equity for practically nothing.
-Not only can housemates cover your mortgage payments, they can also split utility bills with you.
-House Hackers that choose to rent out rooms will be giving up a certain amount of privacy and space, but for many, that’s a small price to pay compared to the long-term reward.
+Not only can housemates cover your mortgage payments, but they can also split utility bills with you.
+House Hackers who choose to rent out rooms will give up a certain amount of privacy and space, but for many, that’s a small price compared to the long-term reward.

 These ADUs must have their own kitchen or kitchenette, full bathroom and ideally a separate entrance.

-• Live-In Flip – buying a distressed property with the intention to move in, fix it up and then rent it out is another way to House Hack.
-And you can avoid capital gains taxes if you live in the property for at least two years before selling. .
+- Live-In Flip: Another way to house hack is to buy a distressed property with the intention of moving in, fixing it up, and then renting it out.
+You can avoid capital gains taxes if you live in the property for at least two years before selling.

 Benefits & Drawbacks of House Hacking